mmsandhu/IMU-HAR-IL/README.md

 **Preprocessing Steps:**

-**Segmentation:** Data was segmented into 5 activities and break periods were removed.
+**Segmentation:** Data was segmented into distinct activities and break periods were removed.